-Honorable Carla Weidenboerner, Ward Three Marshal of the Parish of St. Mary and Louisiana Legislative Auditor
+Honorable Carla Weidenboerner, Ward Three Marshal of the Parish of St. Mary, and Louisiana Legislative Auditor

-We have performed the procedures enumerated below, which were agreed to by the Ward Three Marshal of the Parish of St. Mary (hereinafter "Marshal") and the Louisiana Legislative Auditor (LLA), on the Marshal's compliance with certain laws and regulations during the year ended June 30, 2020 contained in the accompanying Louisiana Attestation Questionnaire (Exhibit A), as required by Louisiana Revised Statute 24:513 and the Louisiana Governmental Audit Guide.
+We have performed the procedures enumerated below on the compliance of Ward Three Marshal of the Parish of St. Mary (hereinafter "Marshal") with certain laws and regulations contained in the accompanying Louisiana Attestation Questionnaire (Exhibit A) during the year ended June 30, 2021, as required by Louisiana Revised Statute 24:513 and the Louisiana Governmental Audit Guide.
 The management of the Marshal is responsible for its financial records and compliance with applicable laws and regulations.